ml4astro/icml2022/index.md

 ---
 layout: home
-background: '/assets/background.jpg'
+background: "/assets/background.jpg"
 ---

 #### Rationale

 As modern astrophysical surveys deliver an unprecedented amount of data, from the imaging of hundreds of millions of distant galaxies to the mapping of cosmic radiation fields at ultra-high resolution, conventional data analysis methods are reaching their limits in both computational complexity and optimality.
 Deep Learning has rapidly been adopted by the astronomical community as a promising way of exploiting these forthcoming big-data datasets and of extracting the physical principles that underlie these complex observations.
 This has led to an unprecedented exponential growth of publications with in the last year alone about 500 astrophysics papers mentioning deep learning or neural networks in their abstract.
 Yet, many of these works remain at an exploratory level and have not been translated into real scientific breakthroughs.

 **The goal of this ICML 2022 workshop is to bring together Machine Learning researchers and domain experts in the field of Astrophysics to discuss the key open issues which hamper the use of Deep Learning for scientific discovery.**

 An important aspect to the success of Machine Learning in Astrophysics is to create a two-way interdisciplinary dialog in which concrete data-analysis challenges can spur the development of dedicated Machine Learning tools.
-This workshop is designed to facilitate this dialog and will include a mix of interdisciplinary invited talks and panel discussions, providing an *opportunity for ICML audiences to connect their research interests to concrete and outstanding scientific challenges*.
+This workshop is designed to facilitate this dialog and will include a mix of interdisciplinary invited talks and panel discussions, providing an _opportunity for ICML audiences to connect their research interests to concrete and outstanding scientific challenges_.

-We welcome in particular contributions that target, *or report on*, the following non-exhaustive list of open problems:
+We welcome in particular contributions that target, _or report on_, the following non-exhaustive list of open problems:

 - Efficient high-dimensional Likelihood-based and Simulation-Based Inference
 - Robustness to covariate shifts and model misspecification
 - Anomaly and outlier detection, search for rare signals with ML